tejas-bhandigare/Personal-portfolio/README.md

 # Personal-portfolio
-In this portfolio website i have given all information about me and also I hahve added the projects ,certifications till now i have completed.
+In this portfolio website i have given all information about me and also I have added the projects ,certifications till now i have completed.